how long does it take to learn a language

 Most of the time estimates listed above will likely apply to this learner.

 The reliable student should aim to study for at least three hours per week.
-Study times and lessons should also be scheduled beforehand and not randomly decided.
-That’s because a lack of consistency can make you prone to slacking off.
+Study times and lessons should also be scheduled beforehand and not randomly decided—a lack of consistency can make one prone to slacking off, after all!

 For the avid scholar

-You’re the super student, the type who goes above and beyond in your studies.
+You’re the super student who goes above and beyond in your studies.
 You’re keen to “live and breathe” your target language, so much so that you may even venture abroad to immerse yourself in it.

 How Are You Learning Your Language?

 How you get your language lessons can have a major effect on the time estimate.
 Many learners tend to have a mix-and-match approach and combine multiple study methods.
-Doing so can make you improve your skills quicker than if you’d just used one method.
+Doing this can improve skills quicker than just using one method.

 Self-study

-Time estimate: several years to reach mid to high intermediate level
+Time estimate: Several years to reach middle- to upper-intermediate level

 Many language learners today classify themselves as self-study types.
 They’re not limited to any one type of learning resource, whether it’s a textbook, a website, instructional videos or even podcasts.

 If studies are frequent and consistent, it can take a good handful of years to reach B1 or B2 proficiency.
-Also important to note is that “speaking” fluency tends to be imbalanced for self-learners who don’t practice their verbal skills.
+Also important to note is that “speaking” fluency tends to be imbalanced for self-learners, who often don’t practice their verbal skills as much.

 Traditional language courses

-Time estimate: a few years to reach high intermediate or low advanced levels
+Time estimate: A few years to reach upper-intermediate or lower-advanced levels

-The classroom experience can be hard to grow out of, and there’s good reason why.
+The classroom experience can be hard to grow out of, for good reason.
 You get a dedicated instructor who can provide direct instruction and feedback on your work.
 You’re given assignments and tests with deadlines and rubrics.

-If you’re not a fan of in-person classes, you can also opt for any online language courses and learn from the comfort of your own home.
+Outside of a classroom, you can also opt for online language courses and learn from the comfort of your own home.

 Complete beginners to a language (or to the language learning process in general) may find courses the most practical option for picking up A1 or A2 level basics.
 This is especially the case for more complicated languages, such as East Asian ones.